 - Presenting completed projects

-In this way, a DHSS assignment is like a traditional assignment in that the work needed by you and your students changes or develops depending on how big the assignment is and where students are in their learning process.
+A DHSS assignment is thus just like a traditional assignment because the work needed by you and your students changes or develops depending on how big the assignment is and where students are in their learning process.
 Digital tools and technologies are used to support the work in these assignments, not replace them.

 |Like…||One assignment||Half or full course||Full course or Capstone|